Evangeline vs. the Machine: Background and promotion

 On March 17, 2025, Church announced via his social media that he would release the first single from his upcoming eighth studio album, "Hands of Time" on March 20, 2025.
 Shortly before the song's release, both the song and the album leaked on Apple Music, allowing listeners to listen to the song a few hours early, while also revealing the full tracklist and the title, Evangeline vs. The Machine.
 Church then took to his social media acknowledging the leak and revealing the release date, saying, "News escaped from the machine earlier today, but we're proud to announce the single "Hands of Time" is out now, and the new album Evangeline vs. The Machine will be releasing on 5.2.25."
 Church's shortest album to date, containing eight songs in total, contains the original cut of "Darkest Hour" along with the previously released "Hands of Time."

 Church appeared on the Today show and talked about the album, saying about the album release:

 "In the day we live in now, with all the social media... you can release a song on Tuesday, another song on Friday, another song on Tuesday," explained Church in the feature.
 "I'm an album artist, always have been, and I think we've gotten away from that now.
 The 'machine' is consumption; the 'machine' is the world we live in - and the interesting thing about 'Evangeline' is it's kind of creativity versus the machine, and 'Evangeline' represents that creativity."

 On April 29, 2025, Church teased the second track from the album, "Bleed on Paper", across his social media.
 The next day, on April 30, Church announced his upcoming "Free the Machine" tour.
 The album was released on May 2, 2025.

-On October 17, 2025, Church announced a live version of the album, "Evangeline vs. the Machine Comes Alive," will be released on February 13, 2026.
+On October 17, 2025, Church announced a live version of the album, Evangeline vs. the Machine: Comes Alive, would be released on February 13, 2026.
 The album contains 19 tracks and was recorded across two nights during shows at The Pinnacle in Nashville.